whigg/trail-running-maps/README.md

-# trail-running-maps
+# Trail running maps

-Tracks and heatmaps using the GPS tracks.
+A collection of tools in bash, python and javascript to process and display GPS tracks from different devices.

+## Data files

+The tracks in GPX format are either
+* directly downloaded from [http://www.wikiloc.com/](wikiloc) or from [http://movescount.com/](movescount) or
+* converted from the Garmin `.fit` files using the [gpsbabel](http://www.gpsbabel.org/) tool.

+## Python

-The code use the fabulous [folium](https://pypi.python.org/pypi/folium) package (version 0.2.0) that allows us to interact with the [leaflet](http://leafletjs.com/) library.
+The scripts use the fabulous [folium](https://pypi.python.org/pypi/folium) package that allows the interaction with the [leaflet](http://leafletjs.com/) library.

 <img src="./images/grancanaria_heatmap.png " width="400">

-The GPX tracks are either
-* downloaded from my [http://www.wikiloc.com/](wikiloc) account,
-* converted from the Garmin .fit files using the [gpsbabel](http://www.gpsbabel.org/) tool.

 The coordinates and the track name are extracted from the GPX files using regular expressions.